Oklahoma Truck Accident Lawyers

-At the Dan Davis Law Firm, our legal professionals are prepared to fight for the rights of those injured in serious large truck accidents.
-As part of a typical 18-wheeler case, we will examine the cause of the truck accident so we can hold the negligent parties accountable for their actions.
-A truck accident may involve a number of insurance companies.
-In some cases, there are separate insurance policies for the cab and the trailer.
+Our Oklahoma City accident attorneys are prepared to fight for the rights of those injured or even killed in serious truck accidents.
+As part of a typical 18-wheeler accident case, we will examine the cause of the accident so we can hold all the responsible negligent parties accountable for their actions.
+Such a case may involve a number of insurance companies.
+In some instances, there are separate insurance policies for the cab and the trailer.

 - Spinal Cord Injury

 An experienced attorney knows how to incorporate factors such as the cost of physical and occupational therapy or assistive technology into a personal injury claim involving accident-related injuries.
 In many cases, a semi-truck accident proves to be fatal.
 If negligence on the part of the truck driver or trucking company contributed to the semi-truck accident, it may be grounds for a claim with the help of one of our Oklahoma City wrongful death attorneys.

 Our experience shows us that commercial vehicle accidents often lead to more catastrophic injuries and losses than an accident between two passenger cars.
 When a commercial vehicle such as a semi-truck is in a crash, the truck is typically heavier and larger than the other vehicle involved.
 This may lead to serious injury or even death.
 The following are a few examples of commercial vehicles: